-So, this weekend, we are going to sit back and relax on the Gotthard Panorama Express, our remedy to nostalgic train travel.
-This seasonal connection between Lucerne and Lugano crosses a part of the country that oozes of Swissness: there are picturesque landscapes and narrow gorges, tall bridges, historic buildings and palm trees...
+So, this weekend, we will sit back and relax on the Gotthard Panorama Express, our remedy to nostalgic train travel.
+This seasonal connection between Lucerne and Lugano crosses a part of the country that oozes Swissness.

 But I am jumping ahead of myself.

-We are still standing underneath the large Swiss Railway clock inside Zürich’s main station.
+We still stand underneath the large Swiss Railway clock inside Zürich’s main station.
 About to embark on a journey that will take no less than 6.5 hours from start to finish, Mamiko and I decide to cross-check our Mondaine wrist watches and set them to "rail time."

 With three transfers among trains and a steam boat, we better be running right on time, no?

-Today, the break is just a gimmick as the signals are purely digital.
-But this brief pause might be just enough time to catch a departing train...
+The break is just a gimmick today, as the signals are purely digital.
+But this brief pause might be enough time to catch a departing train...

 Now, for a brief history of the Gotthard pass.

-While our intercity train zips towards Lucerne, we review the history of the Gotthard pass as it pertains to transportation.
-Through the 13th century, the only way to get across the alps was by negotiating the slippery granite mountain.
-Slowly, cliff-hugging wooden paths and bridges were built for the transport of goods.
+While our intercity train zips towards Lucerne, we review the history of the Gotthard pass regarding transportation.
+Through the 13th century, the only way to get across the Alps was by negotiating the slippery granite mountain.
+Slowly, cliff-hugging wooden paths and bridges were built to transport goods.

-With the advent of the railroad, an innovative Swiss engineer devised a way to cross the Gotthard by a series of viaducts, switchbacks and a tunnel.
-The construction of the 15 km long Gotthard rail tunnel was no easy feat, causing many deaths among workers.
-It was completed in 1882 after only 10 years, however, and has been the default way of crossing the alps.
+With the advent of the railroad, an innovative Swiss engineer devised a way to cross the Gotthard by a series of viaducts, switchbacks, and a tunnel.
+The 15 km long Gotthard rail tunnel construction was no easy feat, causing many deaths among workers.
+However, after only ten years, it was completed in 1882 and has been the default way of crossing the Alps.

-In Lucerne, we are right on time to embark on the
+We are on time to embark on the

-Lucerne is still waking up on this Saturday morning and the Chapel Bridge is void of any tourists.
-Just outside the train station, we embark on a historic steam boat which will take us to Flüelen at the other end of the lake.
+Lucerne is still waking up this Saturday morning, and the Chapel Bridge is void of tourists.
+Just outside the train station, we embark on a historic steamboat that will take us to Flüelen at the other end of the lake.

-Before we know it, the time is up and the captain announces the final destination: Flüelen.
-Mamiko with her stylish souvenir hat quickly finishes up some postcards and we debark.
+Before we know it, the time is up, and the captain announces the final destination: Flüelen.

-The rail platform at Flüelen is located just a few steps from the boat docks.
-There, the Gotthard Panorama Express train guides are already awaiting us with a friendly smile.
-The composition consists of three panoramic coaches with first class seats, plus two second class coaches with regular windows.
-(As of 2019, the latter coaches will disappear and the train will be first class only.)
+The rail platform at Flüelen is just a few steps from the boat docks.
+The Gotthard Panorama Express train guides are already awaiting us with a friendly smile.
+The composition consists of three panoramic coaches with first-class seats plus two second-class coaches with regular windows.

 Once on the way, the guides move about and introduce themselves.
-Our guide notices the camera and offers to point out any highlights ahead of time.
+Our guide notices the camera and offers to point out any Instagramable highlights.
 What a service!

 Attached to the locomotive is an old-fashioned coach with windows that can be lowered.
 This wagon is designated for photographers and those who want to re-live nostalgic moments.
 Here is yours truly after successfully capturing the famous Church of Wassen from three different perspectives:

 After passing through the infamous tunnel, our train enters the southern Leventina valley.
-Included in the ticket price are fun handouts for the kids as well as postcards that can be mailed worldwide.
+The ticket price includes fun handouts for the kids and postcards that can be mailed worldwide.
 Of course, we take this opportunity to write home about our journey on the Gotthard Panorama Express...

-In sunny Lugano, we check into the lakeside Hotel Walter au Lac.
+In Lugano, we check into the lakeside Hotel Walter au Lac.

 The location of the Hotel Walter au Lac in the center of Lugano is superb.
-A block apart is the sleek LAC Lugano, a cultural center and contemporary art museum.
+The sleek LAC Lugano is a block apart, a cultural center, and a contemporary art museum.

 While there are countless restaurants in Lugano’s old town, we decide for a rather unique dinner experience: a grotti cruise.

-"Grotto" is the name for a typical restaurant here in the Ticino region.
-Usually featuring outdoor seating, a grotto will serve up local delicacies from polenta to cheese and salami meats.
+"Grotto" is the name of a typical restaurant here in the Ticino region.
+Usually featuring outdoor seating, a grotto serves local delicacies from polenta to cheese and salami meats.
 The cool thing about the Lugano Grotti Cruise is that the boat stops at several restaurants along Lake Lugano.

 During the course of one evening, the boat will complete two entire loops at two hours apart, providing ample time to dine and catch a ride back to Lugano.

-By the time we return from the grotto dinner, it is almost midnight and we head straight to bed.
+When we return from the grotto dinner, it is almost midnight, and we head straight to bed.

-We are itching to review all the photographs we took from north to south.
-But first, we will need a good night's sleep to process all the impressions in our own minds...
+We are itching to review our photographs from north to south.
+But first, we will need a good night's sleep to process all the impressions in our minds...
 Our Mondaine alarm clock is set for 8 AM the next morning.
-Lugano offers much to see and do, and we would not want to miss any of it!
+Lugano offers much to see and do; we would not want to miss any of it!

 Our advice for the Gotthard Panorama Express